xyzkdd22/xyzkdd22/README.md

-This repository contains the code for ActorCL paper.
+This repository contains the code for Anonymous paper.